-Home Address
+Home address

 The address provided must be the child's current permanent address at the time of application.

-'At the time of application' means the closing date for applications.
-"Permanent" means that the child has lived at that address for at least a year and/or the family own the property or have a tenancy agreement for a minimum of 12 months.
+- 'At the time of application' means the closing date for applications. - "Permanent" means that the child has lived at that address for at least a year.
+Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.